KoolieAid/optimizations/README.md

 Now, click on 'Verify Integrity of Game Files' and wait, this is in the same tab as 'Browse Local Files', there will no longer be conflicts after Steam is done verifying.

-# Warning to nVidia users
-**Do not use 388.13 drivers**, on Pascal cards and possibly others, these specific drivers cause severe stuttering (random FPS drops) across many games.
-You can upgrade (or downgrade) here: http://www.nvidia.com/Download/Find.aspx

-388.00 drivers seem to work very well as of November 12th, 2017.

 # Installation
 Download the latest version from: **https://github.com/source-engine/optimizations/releases/latest**